pydio/pydio-doc-howto/cells_proxy_apache.md

 #### A simple example

 > For this example, we are using a simple setup.
-The proxy is running on a server under the hostname `cells.example.com` while Pydio Cells is bound on `localhost` with port `8080`.
+The proxy is running on a server under the hostname `cells.example.com` while Pydio Cells is bound on `localhost` with port `8080` with TLS enabled.

 Create or Edit your apache virtual host configuration with :